Classic Chicken Noodle Soup

 Soup · 45 minutes · Serves 6

 There is a reason chicken noodle soup is the universal cure for a bad day, a cold, or just a chilly evening — it works.
-45 minutes.
-Serves 6.
-There's a reason chicken noodle soup is the universal cure for a bad day, a cold, or just a chilly evening — it works.
+This recipe comes together in under an hour with pantry staples and delivers a bowl of comfort that tastes like it's been simmering all day.

 Prep Time